-Recommended for Romantic Dining because: You'd never expect one of the sexiest sushi spots to pop up in Queens.
+Recommended for Romantic Dining because: It's one of the best sushi restaurants in the city and nothing's sexier than sushi.

 Revered as one of the most elegant and upscale Italian restaurant in the city, Del Posto is the brainchild of Mario Batali, Joe and Linda Bastianich and Executive Chef Mark Ladner.
 Along with a top-notch wine list and unbeatable service, the menu is organized in either five or eight courses, with dishes ranging from spaghetti with dungeness crab and sliced jalepeno to more traditional offerings like sliced lamb gnocchi.
 Surprisingly, all of the pastas at Del Posto are gluten-free, a move that sent shock waves around the food world when it was announced in 2014.
 Unsurprisingly, Del Posto's kitchen has navigated through the change flawlessly - if we hadn't told you these pastas were gluten-free, you'd never know it.